Florida Child Car Seat Laws

 Our lawyers can also help you determine whether a flaw with the car seat itself caused your child’s injuries.
 If the car seat was defective, we can file a product liability lawsuit against the manufacturer.

-Call Our Experienced Car Accident Lawyers to Learn More About the Florida Child Car Seat Laws
+Call Our Experienced Gainesville Car Wreck Attorneys to Learn More About the Florida Child Car Seat Laws

 Learning the Florida child car seat laws can help parents avoid legal trouble.
 Following applicable guidelines can also keep your child as safe as possible if you’re in a crash.

 At Allen Law Firm, P.A., our lawyers have over 20 years of experience protecting accident victims’ rights in Central Florida.
 If you or your child were hurt in a car accident, give us a call to schedule a free consultation today.
 We’re also here to help if you just want to learn more about the laws here in Florida.